 Things are changing.

-How will you and your print customers meet the needs of these demographics?
+How will you and your print customers meet the needs and interests of these off-grid demographics?

 It’s something to think about when you get away from it all at your next company retreat!